ShiyangXiao/ShiyangXiao.github.io/content/authors/admin/_index.md

     url: https://www.maxwell.syr.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Welcome to my website!
-I am a Ph.D. candidate in Social Science, Syracuse University
+bio: Welcome!
+I am a Ph.D. candidate in the Maxwell School of Citizenship and Public Affairs at Syracuse University.

 # Interests to show in About widget